wptinysolution/media-library-tools/README.txt

 * Sizes are prefixed with `tsmlt_` to avoid conflicts
 * Reduce storage waste by generating only the sizes your theme actually uses

+= Compress Images Pro =
+* **Unlimited compression** — compress your entire media library instead of 20 images per run
+* **Backup Original Images** — keep a pristine copy of every original before it is replaced, stored inside your uploads folder with the same year/month structure
+* **Restore Original Images** — put any original back with one click; restores the full-size image and every backed-up thumbnail
+* **Compress Generated Image Sizes** — also compress thumbnails, medium, large, and any custom registered image size, for substantially larger savings
+* **Custom Compression Quality** — set an exact quality value from 1 to 100 instead of using a preset
+* **Automatic Compression on Upload** — newly uploaded images are compressed automatically, after WordPress has finished generating all image sizes
+* **Compression history** — see each image's original size, current size, percentage saved, engine used, quality, and compression date
+* Backups are never deleted automatically, so a restore stays available for as long as you need it

 = Enhanced AI Features =
 * Send the actual image to the AI provider for visual analysis — get far more accurate alt text and captions
 * Up to 10 AI suggestions per field to choose from (vs. 1 in the free version)